Flashky/advent-of-code-2021/src/main/java/com/adventofcode/flashk/day15/README.md

 The total risk of this path is <code><b>315</b></code> (the starting position is still never entered, so its risk is not counted).

-Using the full map**, what is the lowest total risk of any path from the top left to the bottom right?**
+Using the full map, **what is the lowest total risk of any path from the top left to the bottom right?**